chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 1. Follow the steps to accept the license and install Chef Workstation.
 You will have the option to change your install location; by default the installer uses the `C:\opscode\chef-workstation\` directory.
 1. **Optional:** Set the default shell.
 On Windows it is strongly recommended to use Windows PowerShell instead of `cmd.exe`.

-Alternately, install Chef Workstation using the [Chocolatey](https://chocolatey.org/) package manager:
+Alternatively, install Chef Workstation using the [Chocolatey](https://chocolatey.org/) package manager:

 `choco install chef-workstation`